Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 Take $n\in {\mathbb N}$, $s\in {\mathbb R}$, and endow the cube $(-1,1)^n$ with the measure

-For $s>-1$, the measure (\ref{sjacens}) is the Jacobi orthogonal polynomial ensemble, a determinantal point process induced by the $n$-th Christoffel-Darboux projection operator for Jacobi polynomials.
-The classical Heine-Mehler of Jacobi polynomials implies an asymptotics for the Christoffel-Dabroux kernels and, consequently, also for the corresponding determinantal point processes, whose scaling limit, with respect to the scaling
+For $s>-1$, the measure \eqref{sjacens} is a particular case of the Jacobi orthogonal polynomial ensemble, a determinantal point process induced by the $n$-th Christoffel-Darboux projection operator for Jacobi polynomials.
+The classical Heine-Mehler asymptotics of Jacobi polynomials implies an asymptotics for the Christoffel-Dabroux kernels and, consequently, also for the corresponding determinantal point processes, whose scaling limit, with respect to the scaling

 is the Bessel point process of Tracy and Widom \cite{TracyWidom}.
-Recall that the Bessel point process is governed by the projection operator, in $L_2((0, +\infty), \mathrm{Leb})$, onto the subspace of functions whose Hankel transform is supported in $[0,1]$.
+Recall that the Bessel point process is governed by the projection operator, in $L_2((0, +\infty), \Leb)$, onto the subspace of functions whose Hankel transform is supported in $[0,1]$.

-For $s\leq -1$, the measure (\ref{sjacens}) is infinite.
+For $s\leq -1$, the measure \eqref{sjacens} is infinite.
 To describe its scaling limit, we start by recalling a recurrence relation between Christoffel-Darboux kernels of Jacobi polynomials and the consequent relation between the corresponding orthogonal polynomial ensembles: namely, the $n$-th Christoffel-Darboux kernel of the Jacobi ensemble with parameter $s$ is a rank one perturbation of the $n-1$-th Christoffel-Darboux kernel of the Jacobi ensemble corresponding to parameter $s+2$.

 This recurrence relation motivates the following construction.
 Consider the range of the Christoffel-Darboux projection operator.
 It is a finite-dimensional subspace of polynomials of degree less than $n$ multiplied by the weight $(1-u)^{s/2}$.
 Consider the same subspace for $s\leq -1$.
 The resulting space is no longer a subspace of $L_2$; it is nonetheless a well-defined space of {\it locally} square-integrable functions.
 In view of the recurrence relation, furthermore, our subspace corresponding to the parameter $s$ is a rank one perturbation of a similar subspace corresponding to parameter $s+2$, and so on, until we arrive at a value of the parameter, denoted $s+2n_s$ in what follows, for which the subspace becomes part of $L_2$.
 Our initial subspace is thus a finite-rank perturbation of a closed subspace in $L_2$ such that the rank of the perturbation depends on $s$ but not on $n$.
 Now we take this representation to the scaling limit and obtain a subspace of locally square-integrable functions on $(0, +\infty)$, which, again, is a finite-rank perturbation of the range of the Bessel projection operator corresponding to the parameter $s+2n_s$.